What is LTV in SaaS?

 The ROAS improvement (35-65%) is the most dramatic and visible change.
 But the retention improvement (20-30 percentage points) is actually more valuable long-term because it compounds.
 Better customers don't just pay more—they refer others, provide better feedback, and expand into higher tiers.
 The quality shift creates a virtuous cycle.

-One counterintuitive result: many companies find they can actually increase their CAC targets after implementing LTV tracking.
-If you were capping spend at $50 CPA because you thought customers were worth $150, but LTV tracking reveals they're actually worth $400, you can profitably spend $120-130 per customer.
-This unlocks channels that were previously "too expensive."
+Counterintuitive result: companies often increase CAC targets after implementing LTV tracking.
+Capping spend at $50 CPA thinking customers worth $150?
+LTV tracking reveals actual value: $400.
+Now you can profitably spend $120-130 per customer, unlocking channels that seemed "too expensive."

 Implementing LTV Tracking